ferasbg/glioAI/README.md

 * The model will return a response to the user with the diagnosis.

-## GlioNet: Optimized Convolutional Deep Neural Network Implemented in Back-End Infrastructure:
+## GlioNet: Optimized Convolutional Deep Neural Network Implemented in Back-End Infrastructure

 We will be using an optimized deep convolutional neural network which we will call GlioNet, which is a neural network with a set of layers that will perform convolutions, pooling the set of regions of the image to extract features, that will translate the last layer into a probability distribution using the softmax function.